rascalmicro/red/red_with_tabs.md

 * Close all but this tab
 * Red help
 * Save All (hold down Shift while clicking Save or typing Cmd/Ctrl-S)
+* Can now close non-active tab where doc has changed (shows querySave)
+* Improved tab appearance

 #### KNOWN ISSUES